wlsquid/minisocketchatapp/README.md

 The App will display messages and When someone has left or joined the chat.

+To run first install Express and Socket.IO in the directory you want to run the app from with

+>npm install express@4.15.2

+and then

+>npm install socket.io

-Too run locally in CMD Prompt run >node index.js
+To run locally in CMD Prompt run >node index.js

 Then go to LocalHost:3000 in your browser